Wichosu/CSS-Drawing/README.md

 # CSS-Drawing
-Collection of some CSS drawings I've done just for fun This Collection was inspired by "A Single Div" from Lynn Fisher https://a.singlediv.com/
+Collection of some CSS drawings I've done just for fun\n This Collection was inspired by "A Single Div" from Lynn Fisher https://a.singlediv.com/